This past weekend while I was at the beach I spent the first night out on the porch drinking beer with my brother-in-laws.

 I'm sure as obsessed with the price chart of a stock as I am.
 But just for kicks, try to make a calculated decision without looking at the price chart.
 Remove the pricing history and just look at the indicators on a full screen.

-At first you’ll get freaked out and almost lost without the pricing data but after a while you’ll find that you make smarter decision without it.
+At first you'll get freaked out and almost lost without the pricing data but after a while you'll find that you make a smarter decision without it.
 Try it in your paper trading account next month and see what the results are.

 Free Coaching Session Up For Grabs